 If your income from income-earning use is less than \$4,000 for the year, you can choose to keep the holiday home outside the tax system.
 That means your rental activity does not need to be included in your income tax return.
-You do not return any of your income from the holiday home and you cannot claim any of your expenses for the holiday home.
+You do not return any income or claim any expenses for your holiday home.

 You can also choose to keep your rental activity outside the tax system if you have an amount of quarantined expenditure for the year.
-Quarantined expenditure is explained in the next section.

-These exemptions do not apply to holiday homes owned by companies.
+These opting out exemptions do not apply to holiday homes owned by companies.